Do you need Courage Coaching?

 - The next time your work team is about to set goals, ask, “What’s really possible and achievable?”

 If you would like to investigate Courage Coaching sessions with Sandra Ford Walston either on the telephone or email, please email her.
 Write your specific desire and intent, and she will respond to you as soon as possible.
+This first 30 minute phone call is FREE!

 Please note: Once your questions have been answered, to receive reasonably full benefit of the initial assessment process, a minimum commitment to the process requires at least six sessions.
 With the commitment, you will receive a coaching agreement to sign.